 A guide to choosing disposable monthly contact lenses

-Monthly disposable lenses are one type of lens that you may want to try.
+Monthly disposable lenses (or 30 Day Contact Lenses) are one type of lens that you may want to try.
 These are designed to be worn during the day and removed at night for cleaning and storage.

 After 30 days, they should be thrown away and a new pair used.
 This ensures that the lenses never get a build-up of dirt, debris and minerals, helping to keep your eyes healthy.